StevenTammen/StevenTammen.github.io/pages/water-bottles.md

 - If you don't know what additives are in a plastic (and you never will because companies refuse to publish their formulations), best avoid it.
 - Buying higher quality products generally means you have less toxic stuff leaching into your water.
 It doesn't mean you'll have *no* toxic stuff leaching into your water.
 - Plastics are not biodegradable and pose an environmental problem.
 (Google "Great Pacific Garbage Patch" -- try to avoid both the doomsday people and the oil company propaganda).
-- However, plastic still makes the most sense for low temperature short term contact water filters due to its durability and light weight.
+- However, plastic still makes the most sense for low temperature short term contact water filter bottles due to its durability and light weight.
 Not much leaching can occur in a short period of time.

 ### Stainless steel